FOR YOUNG ADULTS & TEENS

 Eating disorder and body image therapy may be a good fit if you:

-• Feel stuck in patterns around food, exercise, or body image that are exhausting or distressing
+• Feel stuck in patterns around food, eating, exercise, or body image that feel exhausting or distressing

 • Appear “high-functioning” on the outside but feel controlled or overwhelmed internally